ADEWUMIADENIKE/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a c file and creates an executable name
+a script that printsexactly programming is like building